 - Chapter 13 takes a long time.
 A Chapter 13 plan runs at least three years and in most cases up to five years.
 It will take patience and dedication to complete your plan.

-- There are alternatives to bankrupty.
-Bankruptcy may not be your only option, non-bankruptcy solutions and filing under a chapter other than Chapter 13 is possible.
-Discuss nonbankruptcy solutions to debt with your attorney.
+- There are alternatives to bankruptcy.
+Bankruptcy may not be your only option, non-bankruptcy solutions and filing under a chapter other than Chapter 13 are possible.
+Discuss non-bankruptcy solutions to debt with your attorney.

 - Multiple court appearances will be required.
 At a minimum, a debtor is required to appear at two hearings at the court.
 A meeting of creditors, and a confirmation hearing.
-A debtor may also be required to attend other hearings on valuation of collateral, relief from the stay, and the like, if those are issues that arise.
-In many cases they do not.
+A debtor may also be required to attend other hearings on the valuation of collateral, relief from the stay, and the like if those are issues that arise.
+In many cases, they do not.

 - Your payments are deducted directly from your paycheck.
 Chapter 13 cases are funded through payroll deduction orders to debtors’ employers.
 Your employer will know of your Chapter 13 case.
 Federal law prohibits your employer from any discrimination against Chapter 13 debtors.